tyrope/KVIrc-Log-archiver/README.md

 A: First, that's not a question.
 Now, logs are disabled by default.
 They probably never been there.

-Q: Why is the support channel called #YourPants?
-A: Because i'm in your pants.
-Plus, #Support is already used for official network issues/questions.

 Q: I'm offended by your FAQ, where can I voice my complaints?
 A: Find the nearest high point and yell REALLY loudly.
 If you don't get a response within a reasonable time period, please try again.